ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 Force automatic missing-cover lookup on or off for this run.
 The built-in default is **off**. `--find-cover` explicitly resolves release artwork for audio that lacks an embedded Front cover.
-The workflow uses an exact tagged MusicBrainz release ID first, then a conservative MusicBrainz release search, and finally Discogs when `DISCOGS_TOKEN` is set.
+The workflow uses an exact tagged MusicBrainz release ID first, then searches Bandcamp alongside conservative MusicBrainz release matches, and finally Discogs when `DISCOGS_TOKEN` is set.
+Strong Bandcamp matches use the original-resolution release image from Bandcamp's artwork CDN.
 Once a release is selected, every distinct available artwork part is downloaded to the album folder—Front, Back, booklet, lyrics, inlay, disc/vinyl, matrix, spine, obi, and other supplied types—but only the approved primary